 When learners exhibit challenging behaviors, rather than interpreting them as willfully non-compliant, they could view them as signs that something is wrong with teaching or the environment.
 This may foster a stronger establishment of emotional safety and responsiveness.

-Strategic Insight and Recommendation No. 5: Collaboration stabilizes inclusion under constrained conditions
+Collaboration stabilizes inclusion under constrained conditions

 When SPED teachers, families, school leaders, and community partners collaborate, this has a stabilizing impact on inclusive practice.
 At present, much of this collaboration occurs informally, and the lessons suggest that institutionalizing it may be beneficial.